drdoctr/doctr/README.rst

    conda install -c conda-forge doctr

-**Note that doctr requires Python 3.5 or newer.**
+**Note that Doctr requires Python 3.5 or newer.**

 Usage
 -----

-Run doctr configure
+Run Doctr configure
 ~~~~~~~~~~~~~~~~~~~

-First use doctr to generate the necessary key files so that travis can push
+First use Doctr to generate the necessary key files so that travis can push
 to your gh-pages (or other) branch.

 Run